 To ensure effective and equitable enforcement of this dress code, school staff shall enforce the dress code consistently using the requirements below.
-School administration and staff shall not have discretion to vary the requirements in ways that lead to discriminatory enforcement.
+School administration and staff shall not have the discretion to vary the requirements in ways that lead to discriminatory enforcement.

 - Students will only be removed from spaces, hallways, or classrooms as a result of a dress code violation as outlined in Sections 1 and 4 above.
-Students in violation of Section 1 and/or 4 will be provided three (3) options to be dressed more to code during the school day: - Students will be asked to put on their own alternative clothing, if already available at school, to be dressed more to code for the remainder of the day. - Students will be provided with temporary school clothing to be dressed more to code for the remainder of the day. - •If necessary, students' parents may be called during the school day to bring alternative clothing for the student to wear for the remainder of the day.
+Students in violation of Sections 1 and/or 4 will be provided three (3) options to be dressed more to code during the school day: - Students will be asked to put on their alternative clothing, if already available at school, to be dressed more to code for the remainder of the day. - Students will be provided with temporary school clothing to be dressed more to code for the remainder of the day.